 First and second-year undergraduate students have difficulty with learning how to code, which may be resolved by facilitating a more seamless collaboration with others.
 We know we are correct when students are able to learn the basics of programming together, measured by their ability to complete assignments or onboarding tasks through Visual Studio Code Live Share.

-The first and second-year students are struggling to know if they are “doing the right thing” and seek validation that they are creating positive work.
-Additionally, the researchers found that almost nobody heard of Live Share.
-The Live share name does not mean a great deal to students.
+- The first and second-year students are struggling to know if they are “doing the right thing” and seek validation that they are creating positive work.

 Students were asked how satisfied or dissatisfied they were with Visual Studio Code.
 Out of a weighted score of 6.4, students rated ease of use as 6.07.